First is Not Really Better Than Last: Evaluating Layer Choice and Aggregation Strategies in Language Model Data Influence Estimation: Noise influence distribution on model layers

 This section presents noise distribution histograms for methods and layers.
 Every chart contains 10 quantiles, 450 samples each, depicting the relative noise count in the corresponding influence value range.
 The first and last quantiles represent the least and most influential samples, respectively.

 An influence function is not useful for anomaly detection if it is closer to a uniform distribution.
 For selected methods, most mislabeled samples are concentrated at the beginning.
 However, some layers and methods have a high influential noise level.
 For instance, TracIn demonstrates relatively high spikes on both sides across configurations.
 TracIn on \texttt{WE} and \texttt{CL} has a high percentage of influential noise.
 Generally, a performant attribution should strive to minimize the noise entropy, producing unimodal but not uniform distributions.

-The figures~\ref{fig:r-noise-distr},~\ref{fig:l-noise-distr},~\ref{fig:m-noise-distr} present how mislabeled samples are spread in the influence scores.
+The following figures~\ref{fig:r-noise-distr},~\ref{fig:l-noise-distr},~\ref{fig:m-noise-distr} present how mislabeled samples are spread in the influence scores.
 In the experiments, we discard the first two quantiles.